asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 One of the wonderful things about agile is that once the principles and values are understood, everything else can change in support of them.
-Every team is different, they have different problems, different personalities, different customers, different technologies, etc. This line of thinking comes from antiquated, non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
+Every team is different, they have different problems, different personalities, different customers, different technologies, etc., even in the same company.
+This line of thinking comes from antiquated, non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
 They are resources, a "head count" to be utilized by the organization.
 Agile attempts to dispel these myths and shed light on the fact that software teams are complex systems where team interaction is valued over perceived scheduling benefits.
 Having a team gel and trust each other will build much better solutions than a just filling a project with developers because you "need the head count on an important project."

 #### Team Apathy